Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 Enter IP address of your Raspberry Pi and fill in a Name.
 And click OK.

 Then on the VNC Viewer panel, double-click new connection you just created, and the following dialog box pops up.
-Enter username: :blue:`pi` and Password: :blue:`raspberry`.
+Enter username: :combo:`blue font-bolder:pi` and Password: :combo:`blue font-bolder:raspberry`.
 And click OK.

 .. image:: ../_static/imgs/Chapter_4_Robot_Dog/Chapter4_02.png
     :align: center